-The 2015 update to the Virginia building code, known as the Uniform Statewide Building Code (USBC) went into effect on September 4, 2019.
+The current Uniform Statewide Building Code (USBC) went into effect on September 4, 2019, which now requires mechanical testing for air leakage in duct-work.
 See below for more details on the USBC regulatory process.

 Virginia Regulatory Process